oisdk/team-software-project/frontend/README.md

 ## External Documentation:

-If you are starting to contribute to this project for the first time, it is stongly recommended that you review the [contributing document](../CONTRIBUTING.md), which covers everything needed to write code for this project.
+If you are starting to contribute to this project for the first time, it is stongly recommended that you review the [contributing document](../CONTRIBUTING.md), which covers everything needed to start writing code for this project.

 For developers interested in contributing to the project backend, see the [backend README](../backend/README.rst).